J. Mitchel Galvin

-John Mitchel "Mitch" Galvin (1850–1924) was an American politician who served as Boston City Clerk from 1891 to 1900.
-In 1908 he was a candidate for the United States House of Representatives seat in Massachusetts's 10th congressional district, but lost to Joseph F. O'Connell by 4 votes.
+John Mitchel Galvin (1850–1924) was an American politician who served as Boston City Clerk from 1891 to 1900.
+On November 3, 1908 he was a candidate for the United States House of Representatives seat in Massachusetts's 10th congressional district, but lost to Joseph F. O'Connell by 4 votes.

 Early life

 Galvin was born in 1850 in Charlestown, Massachusetts.
 He was named after Irish nationalist John Mitchel.
 His father, John, was a florist from County Cork and his mother was Irish-American.
 He was one of three sons.
 His brother Thomas was a florist and his brother George, was a physician.
 The Galvin family moved to Boston when Mitch was young.

 During his youth, Galvin worked in the dry goods commission business.
 After four years in this industry, he decided to follow his father's footsteps and became a florist.
 He later started a contracting business and was hired to do boring work on the Hoosac Tunnel.
 From 1881 to 1884 he represented Kidder, Peabody & Co. in a mining venture in Mexico.
 After returning to the United States, Galvin worked for his brother Thomas.
 He later served as superintendent of Mount Hope Cemetery.